MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 Device Guard signing requires permissions in the Microsoft Store for Business and uses Azure Active Directory (AD) authentication.
 To sign an MSIX package with Device Guard signing, follow these steps.

 1. If you haven't done so already, [sign up for Microsoft Store for Business or Microsoft Store for Education](https://docs.microsoft.com/microsoft-store/sign-up-microsoft-store-for-business).
-2. In the Microsoft Store for Business Portal, assign yourself a role with permissions necessary to perform Device Guard signing.
+2. In the Microsoft Store for Business (or or Microsoft Store for Education), assign yourself a role with permissions necessary to perform Device Guard signing.
 3. Register your app in the [Azure portal](https://portal.azure.com/) with the proper settings so that you can use Azure AD authentication with the Microsoft Store for Business API.
 4. Get an Azure AD access token in JSON format.
 5. Run SignTool to sign your MSIX package with Device Guard signing, and pass the Azure AD access token you obtained in the previous step.

 The following sections describes these steps in more detail.

-## Configure a Microsoft Store for Business role for Device Guard signing
+## Configure permissions for Device Guard signing

-To use Device Guard signing in the Microsoft Store for Business and Education, you need the **Device Guard signer** role.
+To use Device Guard signing in the Microsoft Store for Business or Microsoft Store for Education, you need the **Device Guard signer** role.
 This is the least privilege role that has the ability to sign.
 Other roles such as **Global Administrator** and **Billing account owner** can also sign.

 To confirm or reassign roles:

-1. Sign in to the [Microsoft Store for Business Portal](https://businessstore.microsoft.com/).
+1. Sign in to the [Microsoft Store for Business](https://businessstore.microsoft.com/).
 2. Select **Manage** and then select **Permissions**.
 3. View **Roles**.